Vishrut19/ECommerce-App/README.md

 - It has a dropdown for different currency and the value changes according to different currency selection.
 - A product view page.
 - A cart view, checkout and a mini cart view page too.

-This was a Junior React Developer Test Task for an organisation which was to be built according to the below 👇 mentioned specifications.

 During the development process, I used:
  - React+Typescript